Superintendent Mike Miles“Think Differently, Act Courageously”

 Ready to continue his commitment to public service stateside, Mr. Miles decided to become an educator, influenced by the difference teachers had made in his own life.
 Mr. Miles began as a high-school teacher at his alma mater in Fountain, Colorado where he taught high school math, social studies, and economics.
 Next, Mr. Miles became a middle school principal, followed by a stint as assistant superintendent.

 Upon assuming leadership of the district, Superintendent Miles led the development of Destination 2020, a comprehensive plan designed to raise student achievement so that Dallas ISD students are prepared for college and careers.
 The plan, now in implementation, emphasizes four fundamental tenets: Focusing on the Classroom, Investing in People, Strengthening our Systems, and Engaging the Community.
-Dallas ISD has seen early indicators of success from this work, including a narrowing of the achievement gap, above average gains in several areas tested on the STARR and End of Course state exams, and one of the highest percentages of schools meeting the new state standard among urban districts in Texas.
+In the first two years of his tenure, DISD adopted a new principal evaluation system and a teacher evaluation system that ties teacher evaluations to performance, student achievement results, and compensation.

-Mr. Miles and his wife Karen have two children in college and another in middle school.
+Mr. Miles and wife Karen have three children—two who recently graduated from UCLA and Berkeley, and son Anthony, who is in middle school.